Photos and story by Jeremy

 In my view, the outpouring of love from family in support of a couple getting married is as magical as the energy between the couple themselves.

 Keithen and Kerri were exceptionally intrigued by the idea of having their courthouse wedding ceremony documented.
 Everyone else was still extremely happy about my offer, but these two were really taken back.
-I realized immediately they were identical to the type of couples we seek out in our business.
+I realized immediately they were identical to the type of couples I seek out in my business.
 They had already thought ahead about photos and their importance, but unfortunately something fell through and the individual that was supposed to take photos couldn’t make it.
 I suppose it was all a little serendipitous to them.
 I couldn’t be prouder to have stuck around all day to give them these images that I know they will love.
 They had each been married in the past with big weddings, and wanted this new start to their lives to begin with the simplest wedding, and they included their children as “best man” and “maid of honor”.
 That sort of adoration always strikes me.

 I didn’t make creative portraits for any other couple.
 Time mostly dictated this decision, because leaving outside for even 10 minutes would cause me to miss the next couple getting married.
 Also, since my presence wasn’t anticipated, I didn’t want to change much of these people’s days.
 But Keithen and Kerri were the final couple to be married so time was not an issue for me, and they were so genuinely eager when I suggested we take some portraits.

 My first aim, when I pick up a camera, is to make meaningful images.
-Usually that involves our intimate style of candid documentation.
+Usually that involves my intimate style of candid documentation.
 But I will just as soon jump at the chance to make a straightforward family portrait.
 I believe they are extremely valuable and make a conscious effort to really enjoy and appreciate doing family photos at weddings.
 I’m making artifacts.

 This little personal project was a wonderful charge to my photographic spirit.
 I am reminded, by the uniqueness of each of these couples getting married at the same time and place, that my job as a wedding documentarian can never get old nor repetitive nor stale.
 That I’m not just photographing weddings, but people and stories.
 We are all so very different in incredibly special ways… in ways that make us precisely us.
 Photography means, literally, writing with light.
 I love spending my weekends (and sometimes Wednesdays) writing thoughtful wedding stories.